How to Find a Trusty Boiler Engineer and Avoid Scammers

 Plumbers deal with appliances that use water, such as dishwashers, washing machines and of course taps, toilets, sinks.

 Both plumbers and heating engineers can have Gas Safe registration, but for plumbers that doesn’t mean they can work on a gas boiler or a heating system.
 And if the boiler engineer needs to work with oil boilers, they need an OFTEC certification.
+“Cowboys” often pretend to be certified plumbers, so it’s a good idea to know how to find a reliable plumber.

 What is the Gas Safe Register?